 The standards for multistrand wires are the same as those for regular wires.
 The wires are made up of several strands that are gathered into a single core.

-The strands might be composed of various materials, such aluminum or copper.
+The strands might be composed of various materials, such as aluminum or copper.
 Outside insulation consisting of rubber, plastic, or other materials like PVC covers them.
 The proximity effect can be significantly lessened by occasionally providing distinct insulation for each strand of the wire.

 The amperage a conductor can transport before the insulation or core melts is represented by the current carrying capability of wires.
 The amount of heat generated in a conductor by an electrical current dictates how much electricity it can carry.